 Project managers will need to learn how to use the program’s key features and ensure that their team members learn how to use the components relevant to the tasks they need to perform.
-It will obviously take time for everyone to get up to speed and before the new system is being used by everyone smoothly.
+It will obviously take time for everyone to get up to speed before the new system is used by everyone smoothly.

 See: Making Sense of Help Desk and Project Management for more on complexity and success.

 Project management and execution are not the same things.
 Once a task has been scheduled by the system, someone has to actually do it.
 The tendency is that people forget and may become too reliant on the system, often not realizing it until they get an alert for an unmet deadline.
 Some project resources think it can be a waste of time to update their task status but this step is very important to keep the project manager up-to-date.

 Project managers can’t allow themselves to become dependent on the software.
 They need to ensure that team members are making progress and submitting their deliverables on time.

 4. Access Control

 The latest versions of online project management solutions enable access for multiple users.
 This makes sharing of data much easier.
 However, while multi-user access has its collaborative benefits, you will need to avoid unauthorized viewing of sensitive project data and monitor access control.
 Forget to change the settings in access control, and you could have many eyes viewing private company information.

 If you and your team are using project management software for the first time, you’re most likely making the transition from traditional spreadsheets.